Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Abstract

 \section{Abstract}

 We address the problem of steering the phase distribution of oscillators all receiving the same control input to a given target distribution.
 In a large population limit, the distribution of oscillators can be described by a probability density.
-Then, our problem can be seen \hi{as that of ensemble control} with a constraint on the steady-state density.
+Thus, we formulate the problem as \revv{distribution control over a Fokker--Planck equation}.
 In particular, we consider the case where oscillators are \hi{subject} to stochastic noise, for which the theoretical understanding is still lacking.
-First, we characterize the reachability of the phase distribution under periodic feedforward control via the Fourier coefficients of the target density and the phase sensitivity function of oscillators.
+First, we characterize the \revv{asymptotic} reachability of the phase distribution under periodic feedforward control via the Fourier coefficients of the target density and the phase sensitivity function of oscillators.
 This enables us to design a periodic input that makes the stationary distribution of oscillators closest to the target by solving a convex optimization problem.
-Next, we devise an ensemble control method combining periodic and feedback control, where the feedback component is designed to accelerate the convergence of the distribution of oscillators.
+Next, we devise a \revv{distribution controller} combining periodic and \revv{population-level} feedback control, where the feedback component is designed to accelerate the convergence of the distribution of oscillators.
 We exhibit some convergence results for the proposed method, including a result that holds even under measurement errors in the phase distribution.
 The effectiveness of the proposed method is demonstrated by a numerical example.